bugs

 A yellow-brown to reddish bug.
 On head, pronotum and scutellum iruns a thin pale line.
 The connexivum along the abdomen has sometimes black spots.
 The adults hibernate.
 Length: 6,2-7,5 mm.
 Photo 7-7-2016.

 Corizus hyoscyami.
 Family Scentless Plant Bugs (Rhopalidae). ..
 Corizus hyoscyami.
 Family Scentless Plant Bugs (Rhopalidae).
 Corizus hyoscyami.
 Tribe Rhopalini.
 Subfamily Rhopalinae.
 Family Scentless Plant Bugs (Rhopalidae).
-Corizus hyoscyami.
+Cinnamon Bug (Corizus hyoscyami).
 Tribe Rhopalini.
 Subfamily Rhopalinae.
 Family Scentless Plant Bugs (Rhopalidae).

 A difference with the Firebug is that the Corizus hyoscyami is black on its head.
 It is hairy and the wing membrane has much veins.